 If a person has been through a few wretched experiences in life and somehow managed to pull through, they are more resilient if faced with any future calamity.

-Maurice Vanderpol, a pioneering resilience researcher, identified a certain set of skills to tackle with psychological trauma called “plastic shield”.
+Maurice Vanderpol, a pioneering resilience researcher, identified a certain set of skills to tackle psychological trauma called “plastic shield”.

-These skills included ability to make associations and to distance oneself from a tragedy along with humor, as the set of “plastic shield” skills that enabled the survivors to persevere through the grueling concentration camp.
+These skills included the ability to make associations and to distance oneself from a tragedy along with humor, as the set of “plastic shield” skills that enabled the survivors to persevere through the grueling concentration camp.

 Another cause that has been highlighted by this research shows that a child’s sense of belonging bodes well for increasing resilience.

 Resilience makes people adapt to adversity or persevere through hardships without losing their mental health.

 Life can put you down one too many times, but if you have resilience you will find ways to overcome adversity.

 Resilient people look at problems as temporary bumps in the road.
 Resilience makes them overcome challenges with whatever they have at their disposal.

 Self-confidence comes easily to people who are resilient.
 They are confident in their abilities to overcome adversity.

 If you have ever overcome a few challenges in your life, you will find that you are able to face down minor setbacks with the confidence of an experienced pro.